How Many Valence Electrons Does Tellurium Have

 How Valence Electrons Influence Bonding

 1. Ionic Bonding: In ionic bonding, atoms transfer valence electrons to achieve a stable electron configuration.
-For example, sodium (Na) with one valence electron can donate it to chlorine (Cl), which has seven valence electrons.
+As an example, sodium (Na) with one valence electron can donate it to chlorine (Cl), which has seven valence electrons.
 This results in the formation of Na⁺ and Cl⁻ ions, which are attracted to each other, forming sodium chloride (NaCl).

 3. Metallic Bonding: In metallic bonding, valence electrons are delocalized and shared among many atoms in a "sea" of electrons.
 This type of bonding is common in metals and contributes to their properties such as electrical conductivity and malleability.